Subscribe to get access

 Passenger vehicles are the state’s single largest source of global warming emissions.
 If adopted, the new Advanced Clean Cars regulations would ensure a transition to 100 percent zero-emission vehicles.
 That’s for both California and other states that adopt the standard.

 In comments submitted to the board, many automakers are calling for flexibility.
-They’re also calling for credits that will slow California’s progress to reduce emissions.
+They’re also calling for credits that will slow California’s progress in reducing emissions.
 UCS is calling for the board to reject these proposed loopholes.
 Instead, they want to strengthen the proposal to achieve 75 percent ZEV sales by 2030.

 Source: Union of Concerned Scientists